 The Positive Side of Puerto Ayora

-The people were very friendly and accommodating.
-As long as you had a smile on your face you were greeted with numerous “buenos dias”, “holas”, and even a few “hellos” while walking down the street.
+The people were friendly and accommodating.
+As long as we had smiles on our faces, we were greeted with numerous “buenos dias”, “holas”, and even a few “hellos” while walking down the street.

 Laundry services called lavanderias will wash, dry, and fold your clothes for peanuts.
 Seriously, we spent $8 a week to have clothing for the two of us laundered.
 This and the taxis are about the only bargains you’ll find.

-There is a wonderful bike path that travels the main road out of town to the highlands town of Santa Rosa, 13 miles (21 km) away.
+There is a well-maintained bike path that travels the main road out of town to the highlands town of Santa Rosa, 13 miles (21 km) away.
 This is where the tortoise reserve is.

-Sidewalks and street are dangerously uneven.
+Many of the sidewalks and streets are dangerously uneven.
 It is not unusual to have to avoid holes a few feet deep.

 Air conditioning is a luxury.
 We were lucky to have it in our bedroom.
 Not even stores, restaurants, or gyms are air-conditioned.

-Litter is everywhere.
-The beaches and natural sights we visited were pristine but the town was not.
+While the beaches and natural sights we visited were pristine, Puerto Ayora was not.

 Another thing that surprised us was the strong smell of car exhaust on the main streets.
-Even though traffic is light compared to most towns, there is a constant parade of white pickup trucks, the local taxis, circling the town.
-Most of the time 80% of them are empty.
-Great if you need a taxi, not so great for the environment.
+Even though the traffic was light compared to most towns, there was a constant parade of white pickup trucks, the local taxis, circling the town.
+Much of the time, most of them were empty.
+Great if you needed a taxi, but not so great for the environment.